Exactly Who to Invite to Your Wedding, According to a Planner

 Exes

 Awkward!
-Unless you and your partner are both friends with your exes and your past relationships are water under the bridge, we don't recommend inviting an ex to your wedding.
+Deciding to invite your ex almost always ends with someone's feelings getting hurt.
+Unless you and your partner are both friends with your exes and your past relationships are water under the bridge, we recommend keeping them off the guest list.

 People Who Invited You to Their Wedding But You're No Longer Friends